 - Jaswant baba, an Indian army solider who fought 72 hours alone with Chinese army and died during the fight.
 Today if any soldier sleeps on India-china border during duty, he gets a tight slap on face

-On reaching Tawang, sprocket of my rear wheel were broken (this bike really didn’t like me much) so I was able to visit nearby place only like Tawang monastery and Urjeeling Gompa . and net day I went for repairing of my bike.
+On reaching Tawang, sprocket of my rear wheel was broken (this bike really didn’t like me much) so I was able to visit the nearby place only like Tawang monastery and Urjeeling Gompa . and next day I went for repairing of my bike.

 First the mechanic made some big blunder with bike that engine started making sound and later same day a lama and few more people were killed in a firing.
 Next morning IPC 144 was applied in Tawang so now even eating food became a problem as I was staying in a place near to place where the firing happened

 It felt like someone close to me is going to have a heart operation and my heartbeat was high all the time.
-But no option was left and the mechanic opened the engine finally , knowing my story he did everything possible to maintain the expenses to minimum.
-Not only this he removed each and every part of engine and fixed it in same day.
+But no option was left and the mechanic opened the engine finally, knowing my story he did everything possible to maintain the expenses to a minimum.
+Not only this he removed each and every part of the engine and fixed it in the same day.
 When all this was happening I realized I had started loving my bike and now I am not going to sell this one.
-Net day I left for arunachal again, giving one last try .
-Now I am in loan of 15,000 from my friends (cost of transport from tawang to guwahti + repair) and actually a lot more than that because I have to pay for this bike to bhishma as well.
+Next day I left for Arunachal again, giving one last try .
+Now I am in loan of 15,000 from my friends (cost of transport from tawang to Guwahati + repair) and actually a lot more than that because I have to pay for this bike to Bhishma as well.

-Bike was working fine but everytime I enter into arunachal , somthing went wrong .
+The bike was working fine but everytime I enter into arunachal , something went wrong.
 This time I fell sick with high fever because of riding in rain and recent change in weather from tawang(very cold) to tezpur (very hot).
 But I kept on moving ahead and reached daporijo , a place which remind me of paintings we all used to make in our drawing book .
 I didn’t know this place is real.
 A river coming from mountain and house on both side of river

 Again stayed is a 3 star hotel at daporijo and started moving towards aalo.
 The interconnected roads in arunchal are very narrow and bad.
 To add onto this I am having fever and I was riding in rain but somehow managed to reached aalo(aalong) where I stayed with riders family and his house was not less than a resort for me .

-Although I don’t check meter reading but for some reason I had a look at meter, speedometer stopped working when I was looking at it.
+Although I don’t check meter reading but for some reason, I had a look at the meter, speedometer stopped working when I was looking at it.
 Maybe this was signal for me to stop the journey.
-But I decided to end my tour at mechuka village, One of the most beautiful place of arunchal.
+But I decided to end my tour at mechuka village, One of the most beautiful places of arunchal.
 A place where you wish to get lost wondering around and I somehow managed.

 But a surprise was still waiting for me, a gurudwara tapo sthan at mechuka village. people believe Guru nanak(sikh first guru) came to this place for meditation while his journey across world .
 I stayed in gurudwara and I decided to end north east tour now.
 They call mechuka the end of world, I booked a special space for this place in my memory wall and end 2nd leg of my India tour